10 Things To Know

 From NBA.com Staff

 Michael Porter Jr. was drafted by the Denver Nuggets with the No. 14 overall selection in 2018.
-After back surgery wiped out his initial rookie campaign before it started, the 21 year old is finally set to officially begin his NBA career.
+After back surgery wiped out his initial rookie campaign before it started, the 22-year-old has made his presence felt in the NBA.

 Strong pedigree: Porter is one of eight siblings to Lisa and Michael Porter Sr. His mother played college basketball at Iowa, while his father played at the University of New Orleans and is an assistant coach for the University of Missouri men’s basketball team (where he has spent the past two seasons).
 Prior to that, Porter Sr. spent the 2016-17 season as an assistant at the University of Washington in Seattle, where Porter the younger played his senior season of high school.